If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Use a one-gallon container and add 1/4 (40oz or about 120 mL) of the solution to the jug.
 Mix it all together and then add the water and solution to the water reservoir (you will probably have to remove the ice basket to fill it up with water and then put it back inside the unit).

-For a bonus tip, add water and solution to a spray bottle for those hard-to-reach areas.
+Add water and solution to a spray bottle for those hard-to-reach areas for a bonus tip.

 Now, plug your portable ice maker back in.